 Deputy Secretary General discusses NATO-EU cooperation at military mobility symposium

-NATO Deputy Secretary General Mircea Geoană, speaking at the Military Mobility Symposium co-organized by the European Defence Agency and the Portuguese Presidency of the Council of the European Union on Thursday (6 May 2021), stressed the importance of strong NATO-EU cooperation on military mobility in order to maintain preparedness and preserve collective security.
+NATO Deputy Secretary General Mircea Geoană, speaking at the Military Mobility Symposium co-organized by the European Defence Agency and the Portuguese Presidency of the Council of the European Union on Thursday (6 May 2021), stressed the importance of strong NATO-EU cooperation on military mobility in order to maintain preparedness and preserve collective security.<!IoRangePreExecute>

 The Deputy Secretary General said that military mobility was essential to NATO’s deterrence and defence posture.
 He continued that NATO’s capacity to rapidly move forces and equipment across the Atlantic and across European borders underpins the Aliiance’s ability to preserve peace and security.
 Rapid deployment across Europe requires not only the military but a whole-government approach, he added, including the commercial sector, and civil and military actors.
 Mr Geoană said that “enhancing military mobility matters not only for the rapid deployment of forces and timely reinforcement of allies, but also to be able to sustain forces in operations, trainings and exercises.”